 LSE CCTV footage is replaced every 28 days.

-HIV prophylaxis should be started within 36 hours.
+Preventative treatment for HIV must be started within 72 hours.

 The Havens recommend that you have a full sexual health screening two to three weeks following a sexual assault as sexually transmitted infections can have a major impact on your health and it is important that you get the right treatment as soon as possible.
 It’s up to you which services you use for any follow-up care.
 There are a number of options.
 You can attend your local sexual health clinic or access a home testing kit from Sexual Health London.
 If you wish to discuss this further, please call the Havens.